VAME step-by-step

 - Group similar motifs into communities, using hierarchical clustering.

-- Vizualization and analysis [Optional]:
+- Vizualization, analysis and export [Optional]:

 - Visualization and projection of latent vectors onto a 2D plane via UMAP.